CTU-Bern/presize/paper/paper.md

 1 0.15 0.1517077 783.4897       0.05       0.95 0.1267077 0.1767077
 ```

-In the n column, we see that we would need to ask 784 patients to achieve the
+In the n column, we see that we would need to ask 784 (rounding 783.5 up) patients to achieve the desired CI width.
-desired confidence interval width.
 Disappointingly, we also know that we only have funds to collect the data from
 600 patients.
 We wonder if 600 patients would yield sufficient precision - we could
-also accept 6% (plus/minus 3%).
+also accept a CI width of 6% (plus/minus 3%).
 In such a case, we can pass the arguments `p` and `n`.

 ```r